apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 are now extensively enhanced and tested to ensure the underlying components can correctly respond to *refresh* events, when the application context is reloaded once a property is changed.

+### Refreshable Delegated Identity Providers

+The collection of external identity providers that are used for [delegated authentication](../integration/Delegate-Authentication.html) can now be [registered with CAS](../integration/Delegate-Authentication-Provider-Registration.html) using an external REST API that is able to produce identity provider configuration using a collection of CAS-owned properties as the final payload.

 ### Testing Strategy

 The collection of end-to-end browser tests based on Puppeteer continue to grow to cover more use cases and scenarios.
-At the moment, total number of jobs stands at approximately `310` distinct scenarios.
+At the moment, total number of jobs stands at approximately `312` distinct scenarios.
 The overall test coverage of the CAS codebase is approximately `94%`.

 ## Other Stuff